Expulsion of Jews from Spain: The Jewish massacres of 1391 and their consequences

-From Seville, anti-Jewish violence extended throughout Andalusia, and then towards Castile.
-In August, it reached the Crown of Aragon.
+From Seville, anti-Jewish violence extended throughout Andalusia, and then towards other parts of Castile.
+In August, it reached the crown of Aragon.
 Murders, looting, and fires occurred everywhere.
 The Jews who managed to survive either fled, many seeking refuge in the kingdoms of Navarre, Portugal and France, and in North Africa, or chose baptism to avoid death.
 It is difficult to be certain of the number of victims.
 In Barcelona some 400 Jews were murdered; in Valencia, 250; and in Lérida, 68.

 After the Massacre of 1391, anti-Jewish measures were intensified.
 In Castile in 1412, Jewish men had to let their beards grow, and Jews were required to wear a distinctive red badge sewn to their clothes, so they could be recognized.
 In the Crown of Aragon, possession of the Talmud was declared unlawful, and the number of synagogues was limited to one per Jewish community (aljama).
 In addition, the mendicant orders intensified their campaign of proselytism to make Jews convert to Christianity.
 The Dominican Vincent Ferrer of Valencia played a prominent role in this campaign, which had the support of the monarchs.
 In the Crown of Aragon, it was decreed that Jews were obligated to attend three sermons a year.
 As a result of the massacres of 1391 and the measures that followed, by 1415 more than half of the Jews of the crowns of Castile and Aragon had renounced Mosaic law and had been baptized, including many rabbis and important members of the community.